tldr-pages/tldr/pages/common/pueue-edit.md

 > Edit the command or path of a stashed or queued task.
 > More information: <https://github.com/Nukesor/pueue>.

-- Edit a task, see `pueue status` to get command ID:
+- Edit a task, see `pueue status` to get the task ID:

 `pueue edit {{task_id}}`